Stress from Loss

 - Acts 1:15-26

-Often the conflict of the saints and prayer, Peter found the courage to stand and to take action.
-They hadn't received the Spirit yet or preached the gospel yet but they did what was necessary and at hand - they filled the vacant space left by Judas in preparation for their great mission.
+Despite their discouragement and in the wake of their constant prayers, Peter found the courage to stand and take action.
+They hadn't received the Spirit or preached the gospel yet but they did what was necessary and at hand - they filled the vacant space left by Judas in preparation for their great mission.

 The longest journey always begins with the first step.
-The new life, the new hope, the renewal has to begin somewhere, somehow and it's usually with one small action:
+New life, new hope, renewed action has to begin somewhere, somehow and it usually does with one small action:

 - packing up the old stuff